The Northern Sydney Community Recycling Centre

 The Northern Sydney CRC is located at 8 Waltham Road, Artarmon (View Google Map)

-Please note there are COVID-19 control measures in place.
+Please note that when the CRC does re-open, there will continue to be COVID-19 control measures in place.
 Only one car will be allowed to unload at a time, so some queuing should be expected.
 CRC Staff will maintain social distancing and not have contact with visitors.
 Please comply with all requests made by our CRC staff.